azure-ad-b2c/samples/policies/B2C-Token-Includes-AzureAD-BearerToken/Readme.md

 # Include an Azure AD access token through a B2C token, as part of a B2C Sign In
 > Disclaimer: This sample is provided AS IS - a best effort will be made to update this sample as the service evolves.

-This sample builds on the built-in user flows, and shows how to include an Azure AD bearer token as a claim within a B2C token issued from a custom B2C sign in policy.
+This sample builds on the built-in user flows and shows how to include an Azure AD bearer token as a claim within a B2C token issued from a custom B2C sign in policy.
 It also shows how to call the Graph API of the users’ home Azure AD tenant using the issued Azure AD token.
 For reference, similar capability can be achieved to receive the original identity provider’s id token, using the built-in B2C user flows

 https://docs.microsoft.com/en-us/azure/active-directory-b2c/idp-pass-through-user-flow

-The following diagram overviews this sample:.
+The following diagram overviews this sample:

 ![AAD Token](media/IssueAADTokenThroughB2C.jpg)